Find your perfect way to spend one day in Athens with this Athens itinerary.

 WHAT TO SEE AND DO

 Athens is packed full of some of the most ancient ruins and artefacts our planet has to offer as well as some lovely neighbourhoods to explore.
-Luckily a lot of it can be done in just 1 day.
+Luckily a lot of it can be done in just one day in Athens.

 VISIT THE ACROPOLIS